32nd anniversary of the 1989 Tiananmen Square protests and massacre: Aftermath

 In January 2022, Chow Hang-tung was sentenced to 15 months for having called for the vigil.
 Ten months of the sentence were to be served consecutively with a sentence in relation to the 2020 vigil, meaning that Chow was to serve 22 months in prison in total for her role in the 2020 and 2021 vigils.
 This came the month after the dismantling of memorials to the massacre, including the Pillar of Shame at Hong Kong University, a replica of the Goddess of Democracy that had been at the Chinese University of Hong Kong (CUHK), and a relief sculpture at Lingnan University.

-The CCP continued its crackdown the year after.
+The CCP continued its crackdown on the next anniversary.
 Victoria Park's soccer pitches were booked most of the day, accompanying heavy police presence there and at Causeway Bay.
 Police stopped and searched those suspected to be "inciting" protests.
 Catholic churches in Hong Kong cancelled the Mass for the Tiananmen victims for the first time because the diocese held concerns about violating the national security law.
 Cardinal Joseph Zen had been arrested the month before.
 Combined with the disbanding of the Alliance in September 2021, the large public vigils of years past did not happen.
 Despite continued suppression, Hongkongers went to Victoria Park after the cordon lifted to place candles and light torches on their phones.
 Six were arrested: Yu Wai-pan, Chan Po-ying, Dickson Chau Ka-Faat, Lau San-ching, and two other members of the League of Social Democrats (LSD) party.
-Students at CUHK covertly carried and until fear of surveillance stopped them, hid miniature Goddesses of Democracy around campus to circumvent the ban on unauthorised gatherings.
+To circumvent the ban on unauthorised gatherings, students at CUHK covertly carried miniature Goddesses of Democracy and had also hidden the miniatures around campus until fear of surveillance stopped them.